This post covers the best things to do in Boston in April, updated for 2023.

 And if you're looking to spend even more time outdoors, you can even take a 2.5-hour bicycle tour of the city that takes you to Boston's best views.

-Easter will be taking place on April 17th this year, which means that you can expect several Easter Egg Hunt events to take place in Boston this month.
+Easter will be taking place on April 9th, 2023.
+You can expect several Easter events to take place in and around Boston.

 Check our family-friendly section for more information about additional Easter activities your children might enjoy.